×

 • Polish is spoken as a national language in: Poland.

 You will also get to know the continents where Quechua and Polish speaking countries lie.
-Based on the number of people that speak these languages, the position of Quechua language is not available and position of Polish language is 24.
+Based on the number of people that speak these languages, the position of Quechua language is 23 and position of Polish language is 24.
 Find all the information about these languages on Quechua and Polish.

 Quechua and Polish Language History